ozaner/ozanerhansha.github.io-OLD/_posts/computer-science/00-0-0-3d-game-dev-vocab.md

   * **Directional Light**: A directional light source emanates light uniformly everywhere in a scene.
 As such its position doesn't matter only the direction it is facing.
 This is analogous to the sun. (the sun is just a point light very far away, giving it the effect of a directional light).
 Typically, there is only one directional light per scene.
   * **Spot Light**: These lights are similar to point lights except they only emanate in a limited cone before their light is cut short.
 They're usually used to highlight an area of the scene rather than provide light to see your surroundings.

 **Free Look**: Free look is the player's ability to move their mouse, joypad, control stick, etc. around and freely view the 3D world their character inhabits.
-For computer games this is referred to as *mouse-look*.
+For computer games this is referred to as **mouse-look**.
 (The N64 for example, didn't even have a full analog stick dedicated to the camera.
 It instead use a set of  directional buttons known as the c-buttons or camera buttons)

-**Euler Angles vs. Quaternions**: When representing rotations in 3D space we can either use a set of 3 angles (1 for the rotation about each axis) or a single 4D number known as a quaternion.
-The quaternions $\mathbb{H}$ are a 4D generalization of the 2D complex numbers that are very apt in describing natural 3D rotations (similar to how the complex numbers are apt in describing 2D rotations).
+**Euler Angles vs. Quaternions**: When representing rotations in 3D space we can either use a set of 3 angles (1 for the rotation about each axis) or a single **quaternion**.
+The quaternions $\mathbb{H}$ are a 4D generalization of the 2D complex numbers, and are very apt in describing 3D rotations (similar to how the complex numbers are apt in describing 2D rotations).

 **Frame Rate Dependent Code**:
-All scripts have an update method that run at every pass of the object.
-If that update code happens to, for example, move the player, the player's speed would be dependent on the speed of the computer running the game.
+Code that corresponds to some object or event in a game may run at every iteration of the game loop.
+If that code happens to, for example, move the player, the player's speed would be dependent on the speed of the computer running the game (the faster the loops, the more times the player would be moved).
 To remedy this we have to take into account the *frame rate* of the game and make sure that every update is spread out over a single frame rather than done all at once.

-**Raycasting**: Raycasting is when a ray (an imaginary line that extends out form a point) is sent out at some angle and the location of the point it first intersects with, if it hits at all, is recorded.
+**Raycasting**: Raycasting is when a ray (an imaginary line that extends out from a point) is sent out at some angle and the location of the point it first intersects with, if it hits at all, is recorded.
 A first person shooter, for example, would use raycasting to tell whether a fired bullet hit an enemy or wall.
-In this case the ray would be perpendicular to the middle of the player's screen.
+In this case the ray would be perpendicular to the middle of the player's screen (i.e where the crosshairs are).

 **Mouse Picking**: Mouse picking is finding the spot a mouse clicked on in 3D space.
 Doing this requires casting a ray from the user's point of view and seeing where it first collides.